Top 4 Dog Breeds Originated in the Czech Republic

 czech dog breeds

 Also known as Chodenhund, the Bohemian Shepherd is one of the oldest Czech dog breeds.
 The Bohemian Shepherds were bred by the Chodové people to help them in patrolling the borders in 1325.
-Later, this breed was disappeared along with many other breeds, but luckily, it was bred again in 1984.
+Later, this breed disappeared along with many other breeds, but luckily, it was bred again in 1984.

 Wrapping Up:

 So, friends, these were the top 4 Czech dog breeds.
-There are some other dog breeds too such as a Cesky Fousek and Bohemian Spotted Dog, and we’ll feature them soon on our blog.
+There are some other dog breeds too, such as a Cesky Fousek and Bohemian Spotted Dog, and we’ll feature them soon on our blog.
 So, stay tuned for more informative posts.

 Leave a Reply